 Additionally, physical addiction may be treated through rehabilitation centers with detox programs where patients are monitored 24/7 to ensure that withdrawal symptoms do not harm them or anyone else.

-The Adderall detoxification process works to cleanse the body of all traces of drugs, completely erasing any physical effects caused by the use of these substances.
-Once detoxified, the patient must begin psychological counseling to help address any behavioral or neurological problems that may have resulted or be contributing directly to use.
+The Adderall detoxification process cleanses the body of all traces of drugs, completely erasing any physical effects caused by these substances.
+Once detoxified, the patient must begin psychological counseling to help address any behavioral or neurological problems that may have resulted or contributed directly to use.

 Adderall Treatment Programs

 Whether you are looking to overcome an Adderall addiction or you’re just looking for help to quit using Adderall, there are treatment programs that can help you safely get off of the drug.

 With the help of a medical professional, you can effectively withdraw from the drug and overcome addiction.